 230. The Middle East in the Nineteenth Century.

 This course examines the "long 19th Century" in the Middle East, from the end of the eighteenth century to ca. 1920.
 In doing so, it will center on the chief questions of the era: European imperial intervention, nationalism, and the challenges of modernization.
 Key questions will include integration into world markets, the development of Islamic modernism, sectarianism and communal violence, and the changing status of women and non-Muslims.
 No previous knowledge of the Middle East is required or expected for this course.
 Fulfills HU requirement.

 This course examines the history of the Middle East from the end of World War I to the present.
 The class addresses issues such as the development of national states, the rise of political Islam, changing understandings of gender and sexuality, the Arab-Israeli Conflict, oil, growing US involvement in the Middle East.
 A central focus of the clss is understanding the contemporary Middle East in its historical context.
 Fulfills HU requirement.

 233. Colonial Latin America.

 This course surveys the formation and historical development of colonial Latin America.
 We begin with initial encounters between indigenous peoples of the Americas and Iberians in the 15th century and end with Portugal and Spain’s loss of their mainland colonies in the Americas in the 1820s.
-Part of our task is to understand the dynamics of race, class and gender in the colonial societies that developed from the violent collision of cultures during the conquest.
+Part of our task is to understand the dynamics of race, class, and gender in the colonial societies that developed from the violent collision of cultures during the conquest.
+Fulfill HU requirement.
 Also offered through Caribbean and Latin American Studies and Peace Studies.